 Every second year (in term three) we hold a Pet Day event at school.
 Activities range from children dressing up in an animal theme for the day, classroom treasure hunts, dog agility course, animal care demonstrations, animal cake decorating/baking, animal sculptures, animal collages and pet viewing.
 Information will be loaded onto our Event Calendar closer to the time.
 Last event was held in 2016.

 We celebrate the Arts every second year with a Whole School Production.
 This is an opportunity for children to share their learning through performance.
 We use local venues to provide a stage for us to our limited space at school.
 We provide a number of options for families to come and see our production.
-Next production: September 2017.
+Next production: Term 3 2019.
 Information will be loaded onto our Event Calendar closer to the time.

 Goal Setting Conference

 These will occur at the beginning of the school year to give parents a chance to meet with their child’s teacher and for the teachers to get to know about the needs of their students.
 Information about booking these conferences will be on the school website.

 Parents will be provided with two written reports throughout the year.
 Year 4 – 6 children will receive their reports mid and end year.
 Year 0 – 3 children will have reports written in the term of their birthday and approximately 6 months either side of their birthday.
 Reports will contain details of your child’s progress during the year and achievement against the National Standards.
 Comments are intended to summarise your child’s strengths and learning needs.